ch33zer/blaise.bike/_posts/2021-8-21-day_56_white_mills_to_springfield_ky.md

 I made it to town and went to a McDonald's to use their wifi and figure out my plan.
 Unfortunately it seems Springfield is a covid hotspot and the McDonald's was take out only.
 I took my food out to a table outside in the shade and tried to think but ended up just falling asleep for an hour instead.
 I felt great when I woke up and decided to just call it for the day.
 There was a park in town as a last resort if I needed it, but I tried calling to different churches to see if any would let me stay there.
 None answered.
 I called the motel in town and they said they weren't taking guest for some reason.
 The park was looking most likely.
 I swing by the motel just in case and turns out they actually did have a room.
 The receptionist said both their cleaning people quit this week so they can't rent rooms because they can't clean them.
 Somehow I got lucky.
 She also said Paul had tried to get a room there, calling multiple times but there was nothing.
 I went to my room and talked with some family and did some minor bike work (lube and seat adjustments).
 I started a load of laundry then headed out for dinner.
 I went to a place called Mordecai's that had an all you can eat buffet, and it was seafood night.
 They've made a fatal mistake.
 I ended up eating two plates of dinner, a salad, and 6 bread rolls.
 I felt kind of bloated afterwards but damn it was nice to feel full that's tough on this trip.
 I rode through the park in the hope of finding other cyclists that I could offer my second bed to, but no luck.
 I grabbed some breakfast for tomorrow then headed back.
 I finished laundry and got to work on this post.
 Today was a good day, much better and less scary than yesterday.
 I think I might continue riding early to beat heat and traffic, but we'll see.
 Night!

-Distance: 60ishConsumption:Clif barSausage egg and cheeseOjHoney stingerGatoradeSandwichChicken saladChipsSnack cakeSlusheeSodaWatermelonBig MacFriesSodaSoda water2x plates of seafoodSalad6 rollsMike and ikes
+Distance: 60ish

+Consumption:
+- Clif bar
+- Sausage egg and cheese
+- Oj
+- Honey stinger
+- Gatorade
+- Sandwich
+- Chicken salad
+- Chips
+- Snack cake
+- Slushee
+- Soda
+- Watermelon
+- Big Mac
+- Fries
+- Soda
+- Soda water
+- 2x plates of seafood
+- Salad
+- 6 rolls
+- Mike and ikes